10 Best Cordless Circular Saws in 2023 – Top Picks & Reviews

-There it is: the finest oak 2×4 you’ve ever seen, clamped down to sawhorses at the end of your driveway.
+You may be ready to cut an oak 2×4 clamped down to sawhorses at the end of your driveway.
 You approach with your corded circular saw, ready to start cutting for the greatest woodworking project of your life.

 |Best Overall||DeWalt DCS391B 6½″ Circular Saw||

 |Makita XSS02Z Circular Saw||

 1. DeWalt DCS391B 6½″ Circular Saw – Best Overall

 A product like the DCS391B circular saw is a great illustration of why we’re so regularly inclined to trust DeWalt.
 With a 5,150 RPM motor, a lightweight body, an exceptionally comfortable grip, and the power to make bevel cuts up to 50 degrees, this saw is a no-brainer for first place.

 With this saw in your toolbox, you’ll have no trouble making clean rips and crosscuts; we tested it on 2x4s and plywood and were amazed at how easy it was to hold a straight line.
 It cuts deep and is great at taking punishment: like most DeWalt products, this saw can stand up to heavy use for a long time.

 Our main complaint isn’t about the saw but the price.
 It seems like a budget-friendly value tool, but that’s only the corded version: the battery just about doubles the cost.
 However, we still believe the DCS391B is the year’s best overall cordless circular saw.